Timendus/chip-8-bad-apple/README.md

 # Bad Apple on XO-CHIP

-This is an attempt to bring the well known Bad Apple music video to XO-CHIP, music and all.
+This is an attempt to bring the well known [Bad Apple!!](https://en.wikipedia.org/wiki/Bad_Apple!!) music video to XO-CHIP, music and all.

 ## Development log